edgedb/edgedb/docs/reference/edgeql/volatility.rst

 * ``Immutable``: The expression cannot modify the database and is guaranteed to have the same value *in all statements*.

-    Pointers maybe be treated as immutable for the purposes of some restrictions.
-See below for details.

 * ``Stable``: The expression cannot modify the database and is guaranteed to have the same value *within a single statement*.